AdobeDocs/marketo.es-ES/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-2015.md

    ![](assets/image2015-4-29-14-3a57-3a46.png)

-1. Seleccione los usuarios a los que desea dar acceso a la perspectiva de ventas y haga clic en **Administrar funciones**.
+1. Seleccione los usuarios a los que desea dar acceso a Sales Insight y haga clic en **Administrar funciones**.

    ![](assets/image2015-4-29-14-3a59-3a31.png)